cucapra/dahlia/docs/logicalmemoryaccess.md

 | 0 5 10 15 20 25 | 1 6 11 16 21 26 | 2 7 12 17 22 27 | 3 8 13 18 23 28 | 4 9 14 19 24 29 |
 | --- | --- | --- | --- | --- |

-Then, given an index $i_f$ into $\text{a}_f$, we could determine the bank being accessed with $i \bmod b$.
-The index offset into the bank would be $i / b$.
+Then, given an index $i_f$ into $\text{a}_f$, we could determine the bank being accessed with $i_f \bmod b$.
+The index offset into the bank would be $i_f / b$.

 **Bank Chunking.** We could simply divide $a_f$ into banks, like this:

 | 0 1 2 3 4 5 | 6 7 8 9 10 11 | 12 13 14 15 16 17 | 18 19 20 21 22 23 | 24 25 26 27 28 29 |
 | --- | --- | --- | --- | --- |

-Then, we could use $i / b$ to find the relevant bank, and $i \bmod b$ to find the index within the bank.
+Then, we could use $i_f / b$ to find the relevant bank, and $i_f \bmod b$ to find the index within the bank.

 Both have use cases, but we won't go into those here.

-**Example 2.** Consider the array $a$ defined in example 1.
-Assume interleaving.
-If we index into $a_f$ with $i_f=29$, the bank accessed would be $29 \bmod 5 = 4$, and the index into this bank would be $29 / 5 = 5$.
-In other words, we would access the 5th element in the 4th bank.
+For the remainder of this document we'll assume we're using bank interleaving, but we could have similar results with chunking.

 Typechecking Array Accesses
 ------------------------

 In these document, we've been describing methods of determining the banks that array accesses make.
 Now, we'd like to expand on how this might be of use in the Seashell type system.
 In general, the problem we're trying to solve is the following: restrict programs such that banks of memories can only be accessed once, to reflect the fact that in actual hardware, these memories have limited access ports.
-One way we might be able to do this is by tracking a set of indices that are available for use in accessing an array.
-When an access with a particular index occurs, we mark it unreachable after that point.
-So, for any array $\text{a}$ in our typing context, associate it with some set $\text{I}$ of unconsumed indices, and when we access some index $i \in \text{I}$, the set of indices associated with $\text{a}$ becomes $\text{a} \setminus i$.
+One way we might be able to do this is by tracking a set of banks that are available for use in accessing an array.
+When an access with a particular bank occurs, we mark the bank unreachable after that point.
+So, for any array $\text{a}$ in our typing context, associate it with some set $B$ of unconsumed banks, and when we access some bank $b \in B$, the set of banks associated with $B$ becomes $B \setminus b$.

 [//]: # (What does this mean?)